SahadatYonus/Data-Extraction-using-API/README.md

 # Data-Extraction-using-API

 # About
-This is a project of extracting data using APIs.
+This is a project of extracting data using APIs by `requests` library.
-## Aim:
+### Aim:
-To practice different HTTP request
+* To practice different HTTP request
-To learn extracting values/data from complex lists and nested dictionaries To understand reading the documention of an API.
+* To learn extracting values/data from complex lists and nested dictionaries

-## Libraray Used
-The library we used was `requests`.
+* To understand reading the documention of an API.

 # Files in this repo
 ## I. Transport For London data extraction.ipynb